bdaiinstitute/spot_wrapper/spot_wrapper/calibration/README.md

 │   ├── 0.png # taken at viewpoint 0
 │   ├── 1.png
 │   └── 2.png
+├── poses/ # optional, for camera to robot cal
+│   ├── 0.npy # base to planning frame 4x4 homgenous transform at viewpoint 0
+│   ├── 1.npy
+│   └── 2.npy
 ```

+Optionally, you can also include pose information, to find the camera to robot extrinsic.

 To see all possible arguments for calibration, please run  ```python3 calibrate_multistereo_cameras_with_charuco_cli.py -h```.
     Many parameters such as board proportions and Agmruco dictionary are customizable.